Ask more of your chocolate

 "Paying farmers fairly affects everything for the better and it is the first step in solving this.
 A fair price would help to eliminate child labor, empower farmers to think about future sustainability instead of short-term gains, protect forests through sustainable agroforestry methods and more." – Mike Forbes, Alter Eco CEO

-Alter Eco has always paid farmers a living wage with additional Fair Trade premiums providing additional funding for our partner cooperatives to train and support their members.
+Alter Eco has always worked towards paying farmers a living income with additional Fair Trade premiums providing additional funding for our partner cooperatives to train and support their members.
 The global cocoa prices continue to remain at unsustainably low levels.
 That’s why we are actively pushing for a global floor price of cocoa to provide a living income, similarly to what has been done in Ghana and Cote d’Ivoire.
 We believe that if you start paying farmers fairly for what they are growing, it will keep children out of the fields.
-Furthermore, when farmers are paid a living wage for their work and no longer have to worry about how they’re going to feed their families, they can invest in sustainable agroforestry and organic practices, allowing their communities to thrive for generations to come.
+Furthermore, when farmers are paid a living income for their work and no longer have to worry about how they’re going to feed their families, they can invest in sustainable agroforestry and organic practices, allowing their communities to thrive for generations to come.

 The more chocolate companies that invest in agroforestry to combat deforestation in their supply chains, the more impact we can collectively make.
 It enables farmers to protect their land and their crops’ longevity for greater autonomy while increasing cocoa yield and diversifying income with the ability to sell other crops in the local markets.
 We encourage other chocolate producers to join us in this important work.

 What can consumers do?